 Benign essential blepharospasm

-Ptosis is the most common malposition seen in children, however other conditions are seen and treated including entropion, ectropion and Benign and malignant lesions – An appearance of any lesion, especially in the eye region requires prompt paediatric and/or ophthalmologic evaluation and treatment.
-In most cases, the lesion will be a benign dermoid cyst that can be easily treated.
+Ptosis is the most common malposition seen in children; however, other conditions are seen and treated including entropion, ectropion and benign and malignant lesions.
+An appearance of any lesion, especially in the eye region, requires prompt paediatric and/or ophthalmologic evaluation and treatment.
+In most cases, the lesion will be a benign dermoid cyst that can easily be treated.

 Retinoblastoma is the most common of paediatric tumours in young children, particularly common in children under 3 years of age.
 It occurs when abnormal cells in the retina grow in an uncontrolled way and can be diagnosed by the cloudy white appearance of the pupil when exposed to bright light.
 Any diagnosis of cancer in a child is overwhelming and a cause for anxiety.
-The good news is, most cases are able to be successfully treated and vision preserved.
+The good news is, most cases can be successfully treated and vision preserved.

 In very young children, falls are the most common cause of facial and orbital trauma.
 As your child grows and takes on more physical challenges on the sporting field and in the playground, other injuries can occur.
 An orbital fracture may be accompanied by nausea and vomiting or pain from eye movement.
 Prompt treatment is important to prevent further damage caused by the fracture.
-A trap door fracture is very common in children who’s bones are more flexible and causes entrapment of eye muscles and tissues behind the eye.
+A trap door fracture is very common in children because their bones are more flexible and causes entrapment of eye muscles and tissues behind the eye.
 In most cases, surgical repair is necessary but generally produces very good results with minimal risk depending on the extent of the original injury.